-1. Introduction
+1. INTRODUCTION

 A central challenge in the structural estimation of economic models is that the hypothesized structure often fails to identify a single generating process for the data, either due to multiple equilibria or data observability constraints.
 In such a context, the econometrics of partially identified models have been trying to obtain a tractable characterization of parameters compatible with the available data and maintained assumptions (hereafter identified set).
 A question of particular relevance in applied work is that it is often very difficult to find a tractable characterization of the identified set and then to obtain a valid confidence region for it.
-To avoid this difficulty, a large part of the literature has been trying to provide a confidence region for an outer set, that is, a collection of values for the parameter of interest that contains the identified set but may also contain additional values.
-Because of its tractability, constructing a confidence region for an outer set has been entertained in various topics of studies where the parameters of interest are only partially identified; see, for instance, Blundell, Gosling, Ichimura, and Meghir (2007), Ciliberto and Tamer (2009), Aucejo, Bugni, and Hotz (2017), Sheng (2020), De Paula, Richards-Shubik, and Tamer (2018), Dickstein and Morales (2018), Honoré and Hu (2020), Chesher and Rosen (2020), Gualdani (2021), and Berry and Compiani (2023), among many others.
+To avoid this difficulty, a large part of the literature has been trying to provide a confidence region for an outer set, i.e., a collection of values for the parameter of interest that contains the identified set but may also contain additional values.
+Because of its tractability, constructing a confidence region for an outer set has been entertained in various topics of studies where the parameters of interest are only partially identified, see for instance Blundell et al. (2007), Ciliberto and Tamer (2009), Aucejo, Bugni, and Hotz (2017), Sheng (2020), de Paula, Richards-Shubik, and Tamer (2018), Dickstein and Morales (2018), Honoré and Hu (2020), Chesher and Rosen (2020), Gualdani (2021), and Berry and Compiani (2023), among many others.